Yangbel1628/internship-entry-assessment/programming-test-answers.md

   Using Javascript Math.floor and Math.random to control the number range.
   The last part was very interseting to print "Lucky Number" if the random number is divisible by 7.
   */

+   ## Exercise 2

+### 1. **What is your understanding of the term “Design Patterns”?**
+   Provide a description in your own words.

+### 2. **Explain the MVC Pattern**
+   - What does MVC stand for?
+   - Explain the pattern in detail.
+   - What are some use cases for this framework?

+### 3. **List three other design patterns**
+   - Provide names and details for three additional design patterns.
+   - Explain how you have used those patterns in the past and how they have solved your problem
+   - Use diagrams to explain the design patterns.

+- **Answer**:

+   - #1
+    Design patterns are reusable solution for common problems.
+This provide a clear and structual way of code for making things more reausable flexible and easy to maintain which helps developer write code much more clear and efficient.

+   - #2
+   - MVC stand for Model View Controller.
+   - In the past i created a project (Movie database) using react.js i used a structure similar to MVC without formally implementing it.
+     Model 🧠 -> I used state to manage the movie database Favourite movies and API responses View 👁️ -> What the users saw - react components render the ui- movie cards, search bar, layout and banners.
+     Controller 🎮 -> The functions which handles all the clicks or search movie and update data.

+     /* At starting i wasn't familiar with the MVC pattern before this exercise.
+But after doing some research and understanding, i realized thati had already used a similar structure in my past projecct which was react based movie database project.
+Understanding the concept of MVC helped me see naturally seperated data (Model) UI (View) and Logic (Controller) even if I was not knowing the patter name at the time.
+     */

+   - #3
+   - Diagram image -> Exercise-2-mvc-diagram.jpg